Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/FAQ.md

 * Q&A: Do you have an update on the price of delivery fee of Merch? https://www.youtube.com/watch?v=mNtdBj-DpK0
 * Q&A: Mug Merch update? https://www.youtube.com/watch?v=6vHKc1HxAGc

+## November 24th, 2020
+* Q&A: The Cup, where can I buy it? https://www.youtube.com/watch?v=WpsGOpaoH1o

 # Mods